 These animal species preserve themselves without thinking about it, in response to stimuli and triggers from the environment.
 How do they do this? (page 156)

-We watch the chimpanzees, the rats, or the warthogs in their exhibits and we imagine the un-animaginable: in the end, do these animals match man in intelligence even as they surpass him in the abilities to resist cold, build cities, and fly in ways that inspire poetry? (page 157)
+We watch the chimpanzees, the rats, or the warthogs in their exhibits, and we imagine the un-animaginable: in the end, do these animals match humans in intelligence even as they surpass him in the abilities to resist cold, build cities, and fly in ways that inspire poetry? (page 157)

-The above are some of the basic why questions about the physical universe.
-The why questions about human life, the brain, the mind and man’s role compared to that of animals are coming up.
+The above are some basic why questions about the physical universe.
+The why questions about human life, the brain, the mind, and man’s role compared to that of animals are coming up.
 It gets more exciting and interesting.

-Remember that we are doing this exercise because the coherent complete theology, the s/Sources sacred book should be able to answer these why questions for us.
-In fact, the sacred book that can give us the answers should be the correct one–if a s/Source exists and if that s/Source has recorded answer to the why questions.
+Remember that we are doing this exercise because the coherent, complete theology, the s/Sources sacred book, should be able to answer these why questions for us.
+The holy book that can give us the answers should be the correct one–if a s/Source exists and if that s/Source has recorded the answers to the why questions.